 The book itself is valuable.
 I agree with some of it.
 I’m not going to get into the things I agree or disagree with because that has been debated elsewhere.
 Suffice to say that I think the book is important because wrestling with big hairy theological questions eventually helps shape the conversation about our relationship with God.
 But it’s a process that is not terribly interesting to anybody but seminarians, journalists, or people steeped in the Christian culture.
 A bit like watching sausage made … you know it has to happen, appreciate the results, but don’t really want to get involved.

-Speaking of Christian culture, I’m not keen on Bell’s assumption that all readers have evangelical baggage they need to unpack.
+Speaking of Christian culture, I’m not keen on Bell’s assumption that all readers have religious baggage they need to unpack.
 Bell seems to constantly create a backdrop of an oppressive church culture keeping us from the truth.
-The narrative (a mantra of many emergent thinkers) is of somebody attempting to flee from a nutcase pastor who wants us to turn or burn.
-I realize that’s relevant to many, just not to me.
+The narrative (a mantra of many) is of somebody attempting to flee from a nutcase pastor who wants us to turn or burn.
+I realize that’s relevant to many.
+But not to me.
 I never took those wacko’s seriously to begin with.
 And they are few and far between.
 Yes, they exist, but don’t overstate their relevance.

 I should also add that Bell perceives things from a narrow North American cultural mindset.
 He is so intent on being relevant to our culture that he often loses sight of the other 95% of the world.